atuburapaler/atuburapaler.github.io/md/MWIII.md

 *->"Take this to hell with you, Captain...
 Never bury your enemies alive."<-*

 ## Menus
+**Offline**
 - `luiOpenMenu mainmenuoffline`
 - `luiOpenMenu customizemenu`
 - `luiOpenMenu musicpackselect`
 - `luiOpenMenu mybundleselect`
 - `luiOpenMenu systemlinklobby`
 - `luiOpenMenu solooperatorselect`
+**Online**
+- `luiOpenMenu hqmainmenu`
+- `luiOpenMenu mpmainmenu`
+- `luiOpenMenu brmainmenu`
+- `luiOpenMenu warzoneprivatematchlobby`
+- `luiOpenMenu obmainmenu`
 - `luiOpenMenu obplaymenu`
 - `luiOpenMenu obloadoutmanagement`
+!!! info If these don't work for you, delete `lui` prefix.
+Online menus could have network dependencies.

 ## Visuals
+- `seta scr_game_use_squad_ui`
+This defines if the health and stamina bar on the next multiplayer match, following user settings, disabled in private matches by default (0-1)
 - `seta #x3879E55ACF9D60DEB`
-This displays the Halloween themed Season Six HUD, in the next multiplayer match (0-1)
+This defines if the Halloween themed Season Six HUD, will display in the next multiplayer match (0-1)
 - `#x3BB4DBC0D6A10A598`
 This displays the Call of Duty Endowment banner in the countdown after the warmup, in the next WZ 2.0 match (0-1)
 - `lui_channels_enabled`